Partnership working proves vital way to keep Norfolk women out of criminal justice system

 Vulnerable women in danger of entering the criminal justice system (CJS) are being given a helping hand to turn their lives around thanks to a strong partnership approach led by the Office of the Police and Crime Commissioner for Norfolk (OPCCN).

-The OPCCN has played a lead role in ensuring vital support and services are in place in the county to ensure fewer woman encounter the service or end up in custody leading to crime free, healthier lives.
+The OPCCN has played a lead role in ensuring vital support and services are in place in the county to ensure fewer women encounter the service or end up in custody leading to crime free, healthier lives.

 It is hoped such a partnership approach between agencies across Norfolk will also improve provision for women who are already in custody and need access to the right help and services when returning to the outside.